-3.7 If an allegation is made in good faith, but it is not confirmed by the investigation, no action will be taken against the person raising the concern.
+3.8 If an allegation is made in good faith, but it is not confirmed by the investigation, no action will be taken against the person raising the concern.
 If, however, the allegations are malicious or vexatious, the action may be taken against the person making the allegation.

-4. Investigation process
+4 Investigation process

 - 4.1 The Corporate Anti-Fraud Service is responsible for initiating and overseeing all fraud investigations and have a dedicated team of trained investigators who will lead the enquiries. - 4.2 In accordance with Section 67(9) of Police and Criminal Evidence Act, officers of the Corporate Anti-Fraud Service are referred to as, "charged with the duty of investigating offences or charging offenders". - 4.3 Investigations will be undertaken with consideration for the relevant legislation, regulations and codes.
 In certain circumstances, investigation work may be carried out by Departmental Management following agreement and liaison with Corporate Anti-Fraud Service and Human Resources. - 4.4 Investigation results will not be reported or discussed with anyone other than those who have a legitimate need to know.
-Where appropriate the person raising the concern will be kept informed of the investigation and its outcome. - 4.5 Interim reports detailing progress and findings may be produced throughout the investigation to assist decision making. - 4.6 On completion of the investigation, the investigating officer, will prepare a full written report setting out the background, findings of the investigation, and recommendations to reduce further exposure if fraud is proven. - 4.7 A brief and anonymised summary of the circumstances may be published in the half-yearly Corporate Anti-Fraud Report to the Audit and Pension Scrutiny Committee.
+Where appropriate the person raising the concern will be kept informed of the investigation and its outcome. - 4.6 On completion of the investigation, the investigating officer, will prepare a full written report setting out the background, findings of the investigation, and recommendations to reduce further exposure if fraud is proven.

+4.7 A brief and anonymised summary of the circumstances may be published in the half-yearly Corporate Anti-Fraud Report to the Audit and Performance Committee.

-5. Disciplinary/Legal action
+5 Disciplinary/Legal action